-Date Version Change Origin of change e.g. change in legislation, request by TU Changed by
+Date Version Change Origin of change e.g. change in legislation, request by TU Changed by 13.5.25 No change SLT

 Who can make a complaint?

 This complaints procedure is not limited to parents or carers of children that are registered at the school.
 Any person, including members of the public, may make a complaint to Pittville School about any provision of facilities or services that we provide.
 Unless complaints are dealt with under separate statutory procedures (such as appeals relating to exclusions or admissions), we will use this complaints procedure.